-The default value for this attribute is located under the \\HKEY\LOCAL\ MACHINE\SOFTWARE\ORACLE\KEY\HOMENAME\OLEDB registry key, where HOMENAME is the Oracle home.
+The default value for this attribute is located under the \\HKEY LOCAL MACHINE\SOFTWARE\ORACLE\KEY_HOMENAME\OLEDB registry key.
 If this attribute is not provided at connection time, then the default registry value is used.

 OraOLEDB Sessions

 An OraOLEDB session object represents a single connection to an Oracle Database.
 The session object exposes the interfaces that allow data access and manipulation.